claserre9/telegram-downloader/README.md

-# Telegram Video Downloader
+# Telegram Downloader

 ## Introduction
-This project is a Telegram Video Downloader tool, designed to help users download videos from Telegram channels efficiently.
+This project is a Telegram Downloader tool, designed to help users download any medias (videos, photos and documents) from Telegram channels efficiently.
 It is particularly useful for channels that do not provide direct access to download media.
 The tool supports both public and private channels, provided that the user has appropriate access permissions.

 ## Key Benefit